-Knowing how to properly gauge the griddle temperature for pancakes is the difference between delicious food, and burnt or under-done food that just wastes time and money.
+Knowing how to properly gauge the griddle temperature for pancakes is the difference between delicious food and burnt or under-done food that just wastes time and money.

 Whether you have an indoor electric griddle or a plate for the stove, or a large propane-fired outdoor setup, griddles are very popular for their incredible range.
 This large, flat cooking surface allows people to fix whatever they want, from breakfast items and large dinners to even dessert.
 And items like the ThermoPro Food Thermometer are ideal griddle accessories.

 While griddles are generally easy to care for and clean, they still do give people problems in some places, like not being able to find the right temperature.
-Burnt bacon, stuck-on cheese, burgers charred on the outside but raw inside; these are all issues many face.
+Burnt bacon, stuck-on cheese, burgers charred on the outside but raw inside; these are all issues many faces.
 This is why temperature control is really half the battle when using your griddle.

 Why Temp Control is So Important for Cooking Meals on Your Griddle

 The temperature on a griddle is the single-most important aspect to proper cooking.
 Here’s a quick list of why temperature control is vital:

 - Non-stick Seasoning: Everyone with a griddle gets that black hue with the metal, which provides a non-stick surface.
 However, cooking at too low a temperature means that food is still going to stick, whereas cooking at too high a temperature is just going to burn that coating off, which means your food will stick.
 Finding that proverbial sweet spot is the only way to keep your griddle non-stick.

 - Proper Doneness: For thick items like meat, you can easily char the outside yet leave the food raw inside.
 This can be an issue with burgers, steaks, chops, or even thick-cut vegetables you’re cooking.
 Proper temperature control means proper food doneness.